 3. Summark Upgraded Elevated Cat Bowls with Mat

-- Includes spill-proof silicone mat
+- Includes spill-catching mat

 - Sturdy wood and stainless steel build